gangagagz123/vendor-product-app/README.md

 ## Step 7 — Duplicate Product Validation

-Added validation to prevent duplicate products.
+Validation added to prevent duplicate products.

-If a vendor tries to create the same product again, the API returns:
+If a vendor tries to add the same product again:

 ```
 This product already exists.
 You can edit or update it.